tdunkley/Predicting-the-Next-Cannabis-Market/README.md

 **Download** *Git* from [Git for Windows](https://gitforwindows.org) and **install it**.

-## Using Prediciting the Next Cannibus Market in the U.S.
+## Using Prediciting the Next Cannibis Market in the U.S.

-To use Prediciting the Next Cannibus Market in the U.S., follow the appropriate instructions here:
+To use Prediciting the Next Cannibis Market in the U.S., follow the appropriate instructions here:

 [Git Commands](https://education.github.com/git-cheat-sheet-education.pdf)

-## Contributing to Prediciting the Next Cannibus Market in the U.S.
+## Contributing to Prediciting the Next Cannibis Market in the U.S.
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
 To contribute to Prediciting the Next Cannibus Market in the U.S., follow these steps: